 Questions for the hospital discharge manager or social worker about your hospital discharge or rehab discharge.

 - What are my loved one’s rehabilitation facility options?
 Be sure to request more than one.

 - If your loved one is coming directly home for rehab, what do you have to know and do as a family caregiver?

-- Abby Services has private caregivers who can help support an individual returning home to help them remain independent.
+- Abby Services has private caregivers who can help support an individual returning home after rehab discharge to help them remain independent.
 Be sure to ask what level of support is recommended.

 - Often the level of support recommended is high.
 That is to be sure your loved one is safe and has the support they need.
 With Abby Services once home the patient and their family can evaluate the situation and tailor their hours to best suit and meet their needs.

-- Or, if she will go first to rehab then to her home, what are my options for hiring home health care support?
+- Or, if they will go first to rehab and then to their home, what are my options for hiring home health care support?

 - Abby Services private caregivers can support clients while in rehab as well as upon their return home.

 Before your loved one is transferred to a rehab facility